Dirty Loops: Turbo (2021-present)

-On 19 August 2021 Cory Wong and Dirty Loops released a single entitled "Follow the Light."
+On 19 August 2021, Cory Wong and Dirty Loops released a single entitled "Follow the Light."
 On 26 August they released their second single "Ring of Saturn."
 It is off the collaborative album Turbo which was released on 3 September.

 Tours

 David Foster and Andreas Carlsson

-In late 2012 the band supported David Foster and Andreas Carlsson in Japan, China, Indonesia, Singapore, and Thailand for the "David Foster & Friends Tour."
-They played for tens of thousands of people during the tour.
-One highlight of the tour was when Jonah and Chaka Khan performed together as a duet.
+In late 2012, the band supported David Foster and Andreas Carlsson in Japan, China, Indonesia, Singapore, and Thailand for the "David Foster & Friends Tour."

 Maroon V Tour

-The band opened for Maroon 5 during the Asia and Oceania legs of the Maroon V Tour, a worldwide concert tour by American band Maroon 5 in support of their fifth album V. The tour was announced on 2 September 2014, and began on 16 February 2015.
+The band opened for Maroon 5 during the Asia and Oceania legs of the Maroon V Tour in support of their fifth album V. The tour was announced on 2 September 2014 and began on 16 February 2015.
 The tour took place in North America, Europe, Africa, Asia and Oceania until October 2015.